EdwardLeks/corona_counter/README.md

 # Corona Counter
 Corona Counter is a simple website, that shows you the number of COVID-19 cases.
 It shows the number of dead and recovered people.
 Website is simple to use.

-Website was made as school team project for [Codesters Club](https://www.codesters.club/)
+Website was made as a school team project for [Codesters Club](https://www.codesters.club/)

 **Version 0.1.0**